 • Plundering Tibet uses Google Earth flyovers to show China's large-scale mining in Tibet and its impact on the grasslands and rivers of Tibet.

-Michael has also published two companion books, Meltdown in Tibet (published by Macmillan, NY, 2014) and Tibet, Disrupted (available on Apple iBooks, 2016).
-The former is a major work of investigative journalism about China's rampant destruction of ecosystems in Tibet and downstream nations, and the latter is a photo-based multimedia book.
-He is also author of Tibet: the Bradt Travel Guide.
+Michael has also published two companion books.
+Meltdown in Tibet (published by Macmillan, NY, 2014) is a major work of investigative journalism about China's rampant destruction of ecosystems in Tibet and in the nations downstream.
+Tibet, Disrupted (available on Apple iBooks, 2016), with matching content, is a photo-based multimedia book.
+He is also author of Eccentric Explorers, which sees Tibet through the eyes of ten wacky explorers; and author of Tibet: the Bradt Travel Guide.